brianyang/anotherpubsub/README.md

 # examples

-## subscribe to newSignup events and pass an argument
+## Subscribing to custom events and expected arguments
 This creates a subscription to a custom event name and passes an argument to be evaluated when subscribed.
 Invoking pubber will create a subscription and then publish to ensure the subscription reaches the